Program director

 Examines neuroscience framework and bio-ecological research that underpin resiliency and trauma-informed methods.
 Emphasis on identifying intervention models that are ethno-racial adaptive and provide evidence of transformative sustainable results.

-Introduces methods used in designing, testing and implementing practice innovation in complex and fast-moving interdisciplinary clinical settings.
-Emphasizes identifying interdisciplinary champions and sustaining clinical, administrative and research team engagement.
+Introduces methods used in designing, testing, and implementing practice innovation in complex and fast-moving interdisciplinary clinical settings.

 SWCL 670.
 Clinical Leadership I. 3 Units.